seekwhencer/raspicam-ffmpeg-streaming/README.md

 ![Screenshot #17](../master/screenshots/screenshot_16.png?raw=true "Screenshot #17")
 ![Screenshot #18](../master/screenshots/screenshot_18.png?raw=true "Screenshot #18")

+This setup is running on a Raspberry Pi 4 with 4GB ram.
+No Joke.
+My testing and development setup is still outside at 0°C with some rain.
+I have been plugged three cheap webcams on the Rpi.
+The Rpi is transcoding all three cams - hardware accelerated with ffmpeg.
+The mediaMTX server is getting one RTSP stream from an IP cam and these three streams.
+And it worked.

+The first need to do that was coming with the three hedgehogs in our garden.
+Every year we raise several young hedgehogs over the winter, which are then released into the wild in the spring.

 ## 🡆 Hints
 - set up you raspberry pi 4 or 5 (expand filesystem, locale)
 - plug you webcams (don't forget the external powered usb-hub)